 Click OK.

-You can view disk usage on the page.
-For more information, see View storage usage.
+After cleanup, check disk usage on the Monitoring and Alerts page.
+For details, see View storage usage.

 View primary/secondary switchover logs

-You can view primary/secondary switchover logs only when the primary RDS instance runs SQL Server 2008 R2 with local disks.
+This feature is only available for primary RDS instances running SQL Server 2008 R2 with local disks.

 In the left-side navigation pane, click Service Availability.

-In the Primary/Secondary Switching Logs section of the page that appears, select a time range and view the primary/secondary switchover logs that are generated over the selected time range.
+In the Primary/Secondary Switching Logs section, select a time range to view the switchover logs generated during that period.